Self-assembly in soft matter with multiple length scales

-To compare how single vs. multiple length scale assembly emerges in a realistic molecular level system, we have performed dissipative particle dynamics (DPD)~\cite{groot1997dissipative,espanol2017} simulations of a polymeric solution composed of a solvophobic polymer (A$_{19}$) and a di-block copolymer (A$_1$B$_6$) in a solvent (W) using the LAMMPS~\cite{plimpton1995} simulation package.
-The segments A and B are solvophobic and solvophilic, respectively, and the subscripts refer to the number of DPD beads (block lengths).
-Each DPD bead represents a group of atoms which experience a force $\textbf{F}_{i}=\sum_{j\neq i}\textbf{F}^{\rm C}_{ij}+\textbf{F}^{\rm D}_{ij}+\textbf{F}^{\rm R}_{ij}$, $i,j=1, \cdots, N$, where $\textbf{F}^{\rm C}$ describes conservative interactions, $\textbf{F}^{\rm D}$ dissipative contributions, $\textbf{F}^{\rm R}$ the random contribution, and $N$ corresponds to the number of beads in the system.
-The interaction forces are treated as pairwise additive and are truncated at a cutoff distance $r_c$.
+To compare the emergence of the above-discussed single vs. multiple-length-scale assembly in a realistic molecular level system, we perform dissipative particle dynamics (DPD)~\cite{hoogerbrugge1992simulating,espanol1995statistical, groot1997dissipative,espanol2017} simulations of a polymeric solution composed of a solvophobic polymer (A$_{19}$) and a di-block copolymer (A$_1$B$_6$) in a solvent using the LAMMPS~\cite{plimpton1995} simulation package.
+The segments A and B are solvophobic and solvophilic, respectively.
+The subscripts refer to the number of DPD beads (block lengths).
+Each bead represents a group of atoms which experience a force $\textbf{F}_{i}=\sum_{j\neq i}\left[\textbf{F}^{\rm C}_{ij}+\textbf{F}^{\rm D}_{ij}+\textbf{F}^{\rm R}_{ij}\right]$, $i,j=1, \cdots, N$, where $\textbf{F}^{\rm C}$ describes conservative interactions, $\textbf{F}^{\rm D}$ dissipative contributions, $\textbf{F}^{\rm R}$ random contribution and where $N$ is the total number of beads.
+The interaction forces are treated as pairwise additive and are truncated at a distance $r_c$.
 In the polymer chains, adjacent beads also contribute to a spring-like force $\textbf{F}^{\rm S}$.
-The soft potentials in DPD facilitate acceleration of the numerical simulations such that realistic experimental time and length scales for block-copolymer self-assembly can be achieved.
-Further details regarding the method, polymer component interactions, and additional simulation specifics can be found in the SI.
+These soft potentials facilitate acceleration of the numerical simulations so that realistic experimental time and length scales can be achieved.
+Further details and simulation specifics can be found in the SM.